MicrosoftDocs/SupportArticles-docs/SharePoint/OneDrive/sync/onedrive-local-folder-name-not-updated.md

 ## Resolution

 To resolve this issue, unlink OneDrive.
-Before you do it, make sure that OneDrive is not syncing files.
+Before you do it, make sure that OneDrive isn't syncing files.
 If OneDrive is syncing files, wait for the sync to finish or [pause the sync](https://support.microsoft.com/office/how-to-pause-and-resume-sync-in-onedrive-2152bfa4-a2a5-4d3a-ace8-92912fb4421e).

 **Note** You won't lose files or data by disabling, uninstalling or unlinking OneDrive on your computer.
 You can always access your files by signing in to your OneDrive account online.